Gixu572/mc/README.md

 # I am Gautam Singh 🤣
-# I am Learning to code a minecraft mini-game plugin by Gautam
+# and I am Learning to code a minecraft mini-game plugin